 Take the measure of both the largest and the smallest Tyrannosaurus rex skulls ever discovered, just two of the 12 T. rex specimens on display at the Museum of the Rockies in Bozeman, Montana.

 Critique Frank Lloyd Wright's genius in Phoenix.
 The country's most famous architect designed or influenced multiple structures here, including the Arizona Biltmore, a hotel built in 1928 with desert sand blocks made on-site.
 Architecture and history tours run three times a week.

 Honor the bravery of Little Whirlwind, Limber Bones, and other fallen warriors at the Indian Memorial, a recent addition to the Little Bighorn Battlefield National Monument near the community of Crow Agency, Montana.

-Enjoy the return of Fantasmic! at Disneyland in Southern California.
-The after-dark show on the Rivers of America attraction features new video projections on walls made of mist.
+Enjoy Fantasmic! at Disneyland in Southern California.
+The after-dark show on the Rivers of America attraction features video projections on walls made of mist.

 Hear the famous Mormon Tabernacle Choir rehearse in the dome-shaped Tabernacle, part of Salt Lake City's Temple Square.

 Wander through the monumental steel curves of Richard Serra's 235-ton S-shaped public sculpture Sequence at the San Francisco Museum of Modern Art.

 Expect the unexpected with novel interpretations of Shakespeare's plays at the Oregon Shakespeare Festival in Ashland, Oregon.